Portfolio

 DE5 3QW Ripley, Derbyshire.

 The Animatronic Note-taker is one of three figures set up in the restored railway Dynamometer-car 45050 recreating a scene from the record breaking run on 16th November 1936 by the steam engine 6201 Princess Elizabeth.
-Left to Right are Reg Ford Sam Allwood and the Note-taker.

 The Note-taker has an Animatronic head which is programmed to look at the dynamometer computer and the note pad while the Hand with the pencil moves to simulate writing notes.

-In partnership with Gems Display Figures.
+In partnership with Gems Studio.

-| Dinosaurs, Newcastle Natural History Museum.
+Dinosaurs, Newcastle Natural History Museum.
+Winter 2008

 For Dartura.